-Dr. Vikram Chauhan, CEO and founder of Planet Ayurveda™ brand
+Dr. Vikram Chauhan, CEO, and founder of Planet Ayurveda™ brand

 Here you can read more information about standardized extracts

-Standardised herbal extract
+Standardized herbal extract

 Because botanical extracts are made directly from crude plant material, they can show very substantial variation in composition, quality, and therapeutic effects.
-The variation and diversity of life is enormous, even within a species.
+The variation and diversity of life are enormous, even within a species.
 In other words, two medicinal plants of the same species may look similar, yet be substantially different in the levels of active constituents they contain.
 Herbal medicines made from plants that differ markedly in their chemical constituents cannot produce the same therapeutic effects.
 Because the practitioner or consumer will be unable to assess the difference, they cannot compensate for it.
 The consequence will be inconsistent clinical results.

-- High quality herbal extracts containing consistent levels of specified compounds.
+- High-quality herbal extracts containing consistent levels of specified compounds.

-- Herbal extracts subjected to rigorous quality controls during all phases of the growing, harvesting and manufacturing processes.
+- Herbal extracts subjected to rigorous quality controls during all phases of the growing, harvesting, and manufacturing processes.

-Clinical advantages of standardised herbal extracts
+Clinical advantages of standardized herbal extracts

-- High quality extracts with consistent activity.
+- High-quality extracts with consistent activity.

 - The consistent activity allows for more accurate prescribing.